Mindi-R/Climate-App/README.md

 # Climate App 🌤️

-A beautiful and modern weather application built with React Native and Expo that provides real-time weather information and 7-day forecasts for cities worldwide.
+A modern weather application built with React Native and Expo that provides real-time weather information and 7-day forecasts for cities worldwide.

 ## 📱 Features